cochranfilms/CourseCreatorAcademy/docs/TESTING-GUIDE.md

    - Any other required fields: Use fake information
 5. Complete all steps in the Stripe form
 6. You'll be redirected back to Creator Collective
-7. Your Stripe account is now connected and you can sell items!
+7. Your Stripe account is now connected!

+**Note:** You only need to do this once.
+After connecting, you can both sell items and receive job payments.

 **What to check:**
 - Can you browse listings easily?